 Here are the coolest and most unusual things to do in Amsterdam.

-Brunch on the water
+Brunch on the water in Amsterdam

 Amsterdam is very well known for its delicious and unique brunch options.
-However, there are a few brunch options that are quite unusual.
+However, there are a few brunch options that are pretty unusual.
 If you are looking for a very different brunch experience and that is the epitome of Amsterdam, then The Pancake Boat and G’s Really Nice Place are for you.

 Both of these are amazing Amsterdam experiences that not many people know about.

 Vondelbunker in Amsterdam

 Hidden in the very famous Vondelpark is the secret and mysterious Vondelbunker.
 Vondelbunker is an old bomb shelter from the Cold War that has been redone and made into an exciting and diverse hub.
 Here you can find various activities and events throughout the year such as concerts, cinema nights, dinners and even art exhibitions.
 Even better, there is a microbrewery located in the bunker called Bunkerbier.